Phantxm5/Codey/wireframes.md

-# CodeLingo Website Structure and UI Design
+# Codey Website Structure and UI Design

 ## Overall Layout

-The CodeLingo application will follow a modern, minimalist design with a responsive layout that works well on both desktop and mobile devices.
+The Codey application will follow a modern, minimalist design with a responsive layout that works well on both desktop and mobile devices.
 The layout will include:

 1. **Header** - Contains the logo, navigation links, and theme toggle
 2. **Main Content Area** - Changes based on the current screen (home, language selection, learning, levels, profile)